SolderingKnowledge/interview_Q_A/questions.md

 5 What Task Runners have you used or know any?- and what they do?

 6 What front end frameworks do you know for single page app? -and which one you prefer? - and why?

+7 How do you debug your code if there is an error?

+8 What are the pros and cons of single page app and multipage app?